SEO vs. SEA: When is which worthwhile?

 4. You are a local service provider

-Local SEO (Google Business Profile, local keywords) is extremely effective for tradespeople, doctors, lawyers, and restaurants – and often cheaper than Google Ads.
-Check out our SEO services for local businesses.
+Local SEO (Google Business Profile, local keywords) is extremely effective for tradespeople, doctors, lawyers, and restaurateurs – and often cheaper than Google Ads.
+Check out ourSEO servicesfor local businesses.

-5. Your budget is limited, but you have time
+5. Your budget is limited, but you have time.

-If you can invest €1,000–2,000 per month and have 6–12 months of time, SEO is the more economical choice.
-After the build-up phase, you generate virtually free traffic.
+If you can invest €1,000–€2,000 per month and have 6–12 months to invest, SEO is the more economical choice.
+After the initial setup phase, you'll essentially generate free traffic.

 6. You run a blog or content hub

-When Is SEA the Better Choice?
+When is SEA the better choice?

 We recommend Google Ads (SEA) as the primary channel in these cases:

-1. You need results immediately
+1. You need immediate results.

 2. You are testing a new market

-3. Your product is time-limited
+3. Your product is time-limited.

-4. You are in a niche with low search volume
+4. You are in a niche with low search volume.

-5. You have a high margin per sale
+5. You have a high margin per sale.

 If your average customer value is €10,000 or more, even high click prices of €10–20 per click are profitable.

-6. Your competition dominates the organic results
+6. Your competition is dominating the organic results.

-The Optimal Combination: SEO + SEA
+The ideal combination: SEO + SEA

-In practice, at GoldenWing we almost always recommend a combination of both channels.
-Here is the strategy we implement for most Austrian businesses:
+In practice, we at GoldenWing almost always recommend aCombination of both channelsHere is the strategy we implement for most Austrian companies:

 Phase 1: Quick Wins (Months 1–3)

-- SEA: Start campaigns immediately for the most important keywords
+- SEA:Start campaigns immediately for the most important keywords

-- SEO: Begin technical audit, keyword research, on-page optimization
+- SEO:Start technical audit, keyword research, and on-page optimization.

-- Budget split: 70% SEA, 30% SEO
+- Budget split:70% SEA, 30% SEO

-Phase 2: Build-Up (Months 4–6)
+Phase 2: Development (Months 4–6)

-- SEA: Optimize campaigns, add negative keywords, refine conversion tracking
+- SEA:Optimize campaigns, add negative keywords, refine conversion tracking

-- SEO: Content production, first rankings appear, start link building
+- SEO:Content production, initial rankings appear, link building begins

-- Budget split: 50% SEA, 50% SEO
+- Budget split:50% SEA, 50% SEO

 Phase 3: Growth (Months 7–12)

-- Budget split: 30% SEA, 70% SEO
+- Budget split:30% SEA, 70% SEO

-Phase 4: Scaling (From Month 12)
+Phase 4: Scaling (from month 12)

-- SEA: Only for remarketing, brand protection, and new keyword testing
+- SEA:Only for remarketing, brand protection, and new keyword tests.

-- SEO: Dominates traffic, content expansion for long-tail keywords
+- SEO:Dominates traffic, expand content for long-tail keywords

-- Budget split: 20% SEA, 80% SEO
+- Budget split:20% SEA, 80% SEO

-The key insight: You use SEA data for your SEO strategy.
+The key point:You use SEA data for your SEO strategy.
 Which keywords convert best in Google Ads?
-Those are exactly the keywords you optimize organically.
-This saves you expensive SEO experiments and lets you invest specifically in keywords that are proven to work.
+You optimize these keywords organically.
+This saves you expensive SEO experiments and allows you to invest specifically in keywords that have a proven track record of success.

-Recommended Budget by Industry
+Recommended budget by industry

 | Industry | SEO Budget/Month | SEA Budget/Month | Recommended Focus |